 Every undergraduate student must take a course covering the United States Constitution and the Missouri State Constitution before graduation.
 Course options are included in the program requirements section below.

 Candidates for all baccalaureate degrees must complete the online UMKC RooWriter Writing Assessment after they have passed Discourse 200 (or its equivalent) but before they have attained 90 credit hours.
 Incoming transfer students with more than 90 credit hours must complete the RooWriter by the end of their first semester of enrollment or within one semester after passing Discourse 200 (or its equivalent).
 Students who have not completed the RooWriter Writing Assessment within two semesters after passing Discourse 200 (or its equivalent) will be blocked from enrollment until they successfully complete the RooWriter.
 Additional information is available in the Undergraduate Academic Regulations and Information section of the catalog.

 Information on exit examinations and/or major field exams is available in the Undergraduate Academic Regulations and Information section of the catalog.

 Students graduating from this program will:

-- Students will be able to identify and articulate scholarly questions based on evidence and approaches from more than one disciplinary area.
+- Be able to identify and articulate scholarly questions based on evidence and approaches from more than one disciplinary area.

-- Students will be able to demonstrate the ability to gather and organize scholarly literature and raw data needed to answer scholarly questions.
+- Be able to demonstrate the ability to gather and organize scholarly literature and raw data needed to answer scholarly questions.

-- Students will be able to demonstrate the ability to analyze and evaluate scholarly literature and raw data to answer scholarly questions.
+- Be able to demonstrate the ability to analyze and evaluate scholarly literature and raw data to answer scholarly questions.

-- Students will be able to effectively communicate the results of their work via either expository rhetoric or a creative work to an audience that does not specialize in their area of study or share their disciplinary perspective.
+- Be able to effectively communicate the results of their work via either expository rhetoric or a creative work to an audience that does not specialize in their area of study or share their disciplinary perspective.

-- Students will be able to effectively craft their program of study for intellectual and professional purposes as the foundation for life-long learning.
+- Be able to effectively craft their program of study for intellectual and professional purposes as the foundation for life-long learning.